jsonfm/remio/README.md

 </div>

-A library for managing concurrent io, cv2, and pyserial socket processes.
+A library for managing concurrent socketio, cv2, and pyserial processes.
 Useful for making robots or devices with Arduinos and Raspberry Pi.

 ## Install
 Clone the repository: